North East England: College

 There are sixteen further education colleges in the region.
 The main such colleges are East Durham College, Newcastle College, New College Durham, Darlington College, Gateshead College, Bishop Auckland College, Stockton Riverside College, Queen Elizabeth Sixth Form College, Hartlepool College of Further Education, Middlesbrough College, Northern School of Art and Design and Sunderland College.

 North East LEAs at A-level are improving, but produce results below those of other areas of England.
 Sunderland performed the best in 2011, with consistently good results, followed by Hartlepool and Darlington, which are above the national average, and unrepresentative of most areas in the North East.
 Darlington's Queen Elizabeth Sixth Form College is one of the highest-rated colleges in England.
 The area's Catholic schools all do reasonably well at A level.
 Stockton-on-Tees, Redcar and Cleveland and Newcastle were also above England's average.
-Newcastle does significantly better at A-level than at GCSE, with consistent improvement, while Gateshead does much worse at A-level than GCSE, and produced the second lowest A-level results in the region in 2009.
-The worst results at A-level were from Middlesbrough, Durham, South Tyneside and Gateshead.
-South Tyneside had in previous years been consistently the region's worst performing LEA at A-level.

 Many of region's colleges provide higher education validated by a university.

 University

-The North East is has five universities; Durham University, Newcastle University (both in the Russell Group), Northumbria University in Newcastle, Teesside University (Middlesbrough and Darlington) and the University of Sunderland.
+The North East has five universities; Durham University, Newcastle University (both in the Russell Group), Northumbria University in Newcastle, Teesside University (Middlesbrough and Darlington) and the University of Sunderland.